This Keto Jello Recipe is an orange Creamsicle mousse that is super easy to make and will satisfy that sweet, creamy craving!

 Step 3: Pour Jello Mixture + 1 Cup Yogurt Into A Blender & Blend Well

-If you’re a regular reader of our blog, you know that I LOVE my Magic Bullet!
+If you’re a regular reader of my blog, you know that I LOVE my Magic Bullet!

-I use it for so many things, like my smoothies and beating eggs before I scramble them.
+As a matter of act, I regularly use it for my smoothies and even beating eggs before I scramble them.

 Unquestionably, it’s the perfect size for this type of recipe.